Overview

 Regional Cases

-On May 23, 2025 Virginia Department of Health reported a confirmed measles case involving an individual who recently traveled internationally.
+On August 19, 2025, Virginia Department of Health reported a confirmed measles case involving an individual who traveled through Washington Dulles International Airport.
+The individual is a resident of another state.
 The potential exposure sites were:

 What You Can Do